ahmedali839/SmartAds/readme.md

 - Environment variables
 - Notes, troubleshooting & changelog

-If you want, I can:
-- Add example Postman collection or a small script that runs through the register → login flow.
-- Implement a more robust `AuthProvider` that automatically refreshes/checks token on app load.

----

-If you'd like the README to include API response examples, Postman export, or a short developer checklist for deployment, tell me which one and I will add it.

 ## Project overview

 - **Backend:** Node + Express + Mongoose.
 Handles user OTP-based registration, password hashing, JWT generation, cookie setting, post CRUD and media uploads via Cloudinary.